mosheLevAri/IOT_infrastructure/README.md

 The infrastructure consists of multiple modules working together to handle different aspects of IoT operations. it includes components such as a gateway server, request handler, command factory, and a thread pool for task execution.
 It utilizes two databases, SQL and MongoDB, to store and retrieve data.

+## Flow
+- The Gateway Servlet receives requests from clients through HTTP, UDP, or TCP protocols.
+- The Gateway Servlet parses the request into JSON format.
+- The parsed request is added as a new task to the Thread Pool.
+- The Thread Pool assigns the task to a worker thread for execution.
+- The Request Handler analyzes the request and maps it to the corresponding command in the Singleton Command 	Factory.
+- The Singleton Command Factory creates an instance of the selected command.
+- The executed command interacts with the MongoDB module for data storage and retrieval.
+- The command performs specific operations based on the requested function, executing I/O operations on the MongoDB database.
+- The result of the command execution is returned.
+- The Response is prepared and sent back to the client.

 ## Modules
 ### 1. Company Servlet (SQL Database)
 - Purpose: Handles company and product data, storing it in an SQL database.